-The Company is pursuing a strategy to leverage the existing infrastructure at the Point Rousse Project by exploring and developing its mineral licenses and mining leases in search of two general mineralization styles: Pine Cove-like, quartz-carbonate-pyrite hosted (2+ g/t) mineralization (baseload production sources) and higher grade (5+ g/t) quartz vein ± carbonate ± pyrite mineralization.
-The Company is working on expanding the current Pine Cove pit resource and bringing the Stog'er Tight deposit into production to extend the life of the Point Rousse Project beyond its current three plus years.
-Anaconda is also exploring and delineating potentially higher-grade deposits such as Romeo & Juliet to blend with relatively lower grade Pine Cove and Stog'er Tight ore.
-With the high grade "layer" and a marginal increase to throughput, the Company expects to increase annual production to approximately 30,000 ounces.
-The Company envisions creating an operating complex on the Ming's Bight Peninsula with multiple pits and trucking the ore back to the Pine Cove mill.
+The Company is pursuing a strategy to leverage the existing infrastructure at Point Rousse by exploring and developing its mineral licenses and mining leases at the Point Rousse and Viking Projects in search of two general mineralization styles: Pine Cove-like, quartz-carbonate-pyrite hosted (2+ g/t) mineralization (baseload production sources) and higher grade (5+ g/t) quartz vein ± carbonate ± pyrite mineralization.
+The Company is working on expanding the current Pine Cove pit resource and bringing the Stog'er Tight and Thor deposits into production to extend the life of Point Rousse by expanding resources and reserves.
+Anaconda is also exploring and delineating potentially higher-grade deposits to blend with relatively lower grade Pine Cove, Stog'er Tight and Thor ore.
+With the high grade "layer" and a marginal increase to throughput, the Company's goal is to increase annual production to approximately 30,000 ounces.
+The Company envisions creating an operating complex on the Ming's Bight Peninsula and at Viking with multiple pits and trucking the ore or processed ore back to the Pine Cove mill.

-Consistent with this strategy, in the quarter ended November 30, 2015, the Company has made the following advances in exploration:
+Consistent with this strategy, in the quarter ended February 29, 2016, the Company has made the following advances in exploration:

-- Published a 43-101 Technical Report outlining mineral resources at the Stog'er Tight and Pine Cove deposits; - Conducted a trenching program adjacent to the Stog'er Tight deposit to expose near surface mineralization; - Conducted a geological mapping and trenching program at the Argyle zone; - Conducted drilling at the Pine Cove Pond area adjacent to the Pine Cove pit.
+- Published a 43-101 Technical Report outlining mineral resources at the Stog'er Tight and Pine Cove deposits and the Point Rousse mineral project; - Completed a trenching program adjacent to the Stog'er Tight deposit designed to expose near surface mineralization; - Initiated a drill program at Stog'er Tight to test the depth and strike extents of the Stog'er Tight deposit; - Completed a geological mapping and trenching program at the Argyle zone; - Completed a drilling program at the Pine Cove Pond area adjacent to the Pine Cove pit; - Completed the acquisition of the Viking Project.